meltwater/mlabs-koa/README.md

 ## Installation

-Add this as a dependency to your project using [npm] with
+Add this and its peer dependencies as dependencies to your project using [npm] with

 ```
-$ npm install @meltwater/mlabs-koa
+$ npm install awilix koa @meltwater/mlabs-koa
 ```

 or using [Yarn] with

 ```
-$ yarn add @meltwater/mlabs-koa
+$ yarn add awilix koa @meltwater/mlabs-koa
 ```

 [npm]: https://www.npmjs.com/